 Non-employee directors have five years from their appointment to meet the requirements of the share ownership policy and are required to retain 50% of the net after-tax shares received in respect of equity awards until they are in compliance.
-All of our non-employee directors who receive compensation for their service as a director have exceeded the requirements.
+All of our non-employee directors who receive compensation for their service as a director have exceeded the requirements or are on track to meet their objectives within the five-year period.